 The Lao people are warm, kind and hospitable and they are eager to show off their beautiful country.
 Laos is a multifaceted place, where travellers find both lush nature and rich culture wherever they go.
 The untouched nature with mountains and rainforest in the north and wide fields and islands in the south lends itself to an active and adventurous vacation.
 Whereas the elegant colonial cities offer endless history, culture, and relaxation.

 Wherever you go in Laos, you are bound to encounter breathtaking views, delicious food, and friendly smiles.
 Every type of traveller is bound to find their perfect destination in Laos.
 From bustling cities to remote villages, these are the most beautiful places to visit in Laos.

-Even the capital of Laos is not completely overrun with tourists.
+Vientiane, the capital of Laos, is not completely overrun with tourists.
 Compared to Bangkok or Ho Chi Minh, it feels like a small town.
 Vientiane is the smallest capital in Southeast Asia, and that has translated into a relaxed atmosphere.